Michael Tomczyk: Wharton

 While at Wharton, Tomczyk helped launch five successful technology startups, as an advisor and/or board member.
 During the 1990s he helped corporations develop and implement their Internet/ecommerce strategies.
 Throughout his career, he has advised numerous companies and government agencies on international technology projects and the impact of disruptive technologies.
 He has keynoted numerous industry events on emerging technologies and radical innovation.
 For several years, he served on the advisory group for the Advanced Computing department at Temple University.

 In the early 2000s he developed an interest in nanotechnology, which he felt most business leaders did not yet understand.
 He served on the leadership committee for the IEEE/IEC initiative which developed standards for Nanotechnology and is a founding strategic advisor of the Nanotechnology Research Foundation.
 His interest in nanotechnology led him to write a book entitled "NanoInnovation: What Every Manager Needs to Know," published by Wiley in December 2014.
 As part of his research for the book, he interviewed more than 150 nanotechnology scientists, entrepreneurs and leaders in business and government.

 In July 2014, Michael was appointed Innovator in Residence at Villanova University's ICE Center (Innovation, Creativity and Entrepreneurship).
 At Villanova, he hosts innovation events, teaches and advises students, and works with industry partners.
 In December 2014 he designed and co-hosted the first annual Villanova Innovation Update Day, a showcase for emerging technologies and applications that are changing industries and markets.

 In June 2015, he was appointed to the 15-member Triennial Review Committee that will review and provide recommendations for the National Nanotechnology Initiative.

+Michael is a Senior Advisor and co-founder at SMC Labs, an entrepreneurial venture that developed a patented scalable blockchain platform called "TOI CHAIN."
+He is a former member of the board of directors of Fintech Ecosystems Development Corporation (NASDAQ:FEXD) (2021-2024).
+Michael's current focus is providing innovative technologies and apps that use financial technologies (Fintech) to help people in many countries achieve their personal financial goals.